alberto234/wurrd-client-interface-plugin/README.md

 # Client Interface plugin for Mibew by Wurrd

-This plugin provides an interface for the Wurrd app to communicate to a Mibew chat server.
+This plugin provides an interface for third party apps to communicate with a Mibew chat server.
 The plugin uses the [Wurrd Auth API plugin](https://github.com/alberto234/wurrd-auth-api-plugin) to provide authentication to the chat server.

+## Wurrd App

+Wurrd for Mibew is an app that provides operators the ability to chat with website visitors from their mobile devices.
+This plugin exposes an API that the Wurrd app uses to communicate with a Mibew 2.x chat server.
+The app can be downloaded from [Google Play](https://play.google.com/store/apps/details?id=com.scalior.wurrd) and from the App Store (coming soon).

 ## Installation